breadboard-ai/breadboard/packages/breadboard/docs/fodder/happy-path.md

 ## Building a board

 Every board has a bit of a boilerplate, and the project we just set up contains a blank board that's basically just that.
-Let's begin with it.
+We'll use it as our starting point.

 Open `src/boards/blank.ts` in your editor window and navigate to the "Blank board" board in the debugger.